aishabaitemirovaothman/capstone_project/README.md

 After that I performed a vectorization using TfidfVectorizer and the train - test split of the resulting feature vectors.
 At first I tried the vectorization on the whole dataset, but I encountered some technical issues because of the computing limitations on my laptop due to RAM not being enough so I had to trim the dataset all the way to 600 000 observations.
 In the vectorizer I specified the parameters min_df and max_df because I only wanted to keep the terms that were within a specific window of frequency in the document.
 That way I ended up with 619 features that I used to feed into TruncatedSVD of sklearn to perform dimensionality reduction.
 As a result I ended up with 300 features.

+## Results

 The models that I used for prediction were : Gaussian Naive Bayes (baseline model), Logistic Regression, Decision Tree Classifier, Random Forest Classifier, and Neural Networks.
-The results that I obtained were unfortunately not satisfactory.
+The results that I obtained were unfortunately not satisfactory enough.

-## Results

 ## Evaluation